-The A9’s speed is due in part to a stacked sensor — the Sony A9 has one layer for pixels, one layer to read those pixels and a third layer taht serves as short-term memory for those pixels.
+The A9’s speed is due in part to a stacked sensor, with one layer for pixels, one layer to read those pixels, and a third layer that serves as short-term memory for those pixels.
 While Sony has launched stacked sensor cameras before, the A9 is the first full-frame model to adopt the technology.
-It’s 24-megapixel resolution won’t match the A7R MarK III — at 42MP — for detail, but it’s faster performance makes it a much better option for sports and action photographers.
+Its 24-megapixel resolution won’t match the A7R III (at 42MP) for detail, but its faster performance makes it a much better option for sports and action photographers.

 While the speed and the quality represent an incredible feat of engineering, the A9 rolls in a number of extras.
 The electronic viewfinder doesn’t black out while the camera is shooting — even at 20 fps — and the camera can operate completely silently when you want it to, thanks to an electronic shutter.
 Oh, and because shooting 20 images in 1 second is going to take up a lot of memory, Sony included dual SD card slots, too.

-The Sony A9 isn’t exactly perfect — there are fewer lens choices than a Canon or Nikon, and there’s that $4,500 price tag — but when it comes to the camera that’s bringing the most innovation to pro-level photography, the A9’s stacked sensor and 20 fps speed is the one to beat.
+The Sony A9 isn’t exactly perfect — there are fewer lens choices than a Canon or Nikon, and there’s that $4,500 price tag — but when it comes to the camera that’s bringing the most innovation to pro-level photography, the A9 is the one to beat.

 The best APS-C mirrorless camera

-Why should you buy this: Fantastic image quality without going full frame.
+Why should you buy this: Great image and video quality without going full frame

-Who’s it for: Photographers who want beautiful pictures without the heft of full frame.
+Who’s it for: Photographers who want beautiful pictures (and video) in a compact package

 The best Micro Four Thirds mirrorless camera

-Why should you buy this: Pro-level features wrapped up in a Micro Four Thirds body.
+Why should you buy this: Pro-level features wrapped up in a compact system

 The best mirrorless camera for recording video